10 tips to help your business reach net zero carbon

 Find out when your current energy supply contract ends (shown on your energy bill).

-Get a quote from a new supplier such as: Good Energy, Ecotricity, Octopus Energy, Bulb or Green Energy UK
+Get a quote from a new supplier such as: Good Energy, Ecotricity, Octopus Energy, or Green Energy UK.
+Further advice and support is available for Hertfordshire businesses from Hertfordshire Growth Hub.

 Give notice to your old supplier that you intend to switch.